InteropIO/finsemble-seed/src/components/messageSourceTestComponent/README.md

 FSBL.Clients.RouterClient.addListener(channel, listenHandlerFn);
 ```
 Note that the handler function is passed a `response` value which includes both `header` and `data` fields.
 The data field carries the message content while the header includes the source information that we wish to analyze.

-The same is true for messages to or from Query responders:
+### RouterClient Query/Response (Used to create local APIs)
+Query/Response messaging delivers queries to query responders registed for a particular channel name.
+It is possible to gather information on the source of a particular query:
 ```javascript
 const queryHandlerFn = async (err, queryMessage) => {
 	if (err) {